Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 We are committed to working with community members throughout the planning and construction of these necessary flood barriers, and community and Indigenous engagement is ongoing.

-As a precursor to the Edmonton Water Treatment Plant (WTP) Flood Mitigation Project, EPCOR invited community members, Indigenous communities and First Nations, special interest groups, residents, recreational user groups, community league representatives and individuals who have interest in the WTPs to help establish five shared outcome statements.
+As a precursor to the project, EPCOR invited community members, Indigenous communities and First Nations, special interest groups, residents, recreational user groups, community league representatives and individuals who have interest in the WTPs to help establish five shared outcome statements.
 These shared outcomes will guide our work at the Rossdale and E.L.
 Smith Water Treatment Plants moving forward.

-Following this shared outcome work, we conducted two phases of the community engagement process to the REFINE level in our public engagement framework, by seeking community members’ input to help us improve the quality of the project design.
+Following this shared outcome work, we undertook three phases of community engagement between May 2021 and September 2023 to the REFINE level in our public engagement framework.
+The goal of engagement was to seek community members’ input to help us improve the quality of the project design.

 We conducted community engagement using a variety of techniques, including online and in-person workshops, one-on-one meetings, and regular project communications.

-We recognize the archaeological and historical significance of the sites of the plants; the importance of these areas in fostering communities predates the City of Edmonton itself.
-It was important to EPCOR that we seek out, hear, and include the perspectives of the 32 Indigenous Nations and communities with an interest in these lands and will continue these conversations throughout this project.
+We recognize the archaeological and historical significance of the sites of the plants, which predate the City of Edmonton itself.
+It was important to EPCOR that we seek out, hear, and include the perspectives of more than 30 Indigenous Nations and communities with an interest in these lands and will continue these conversations throughout this project.

-Feedback and responses were gathered from Indigenous Nation and community representatives during in-person walking tours, virtual information sharing and guidance-seeking workshops, monitoring activities and one-on-one conversations.
+We gathered Indigenous feedback and responses through in-person walking tours, virtual information sharing and guidance-seeking workshops, monitoring activities and one-on-one conversations.

 Did you know?